 4PUBH 8435 can be waived and replaced with additional dissertation research credits at the discretion of the program director.

-• Integrity quiz and plagiarism requirement: Students must review the George Washington University Code of Academic Integrity, take the quiz within their first semester of study, and ensure documentation is submitted to the SPH Office of Student Records.
+9. Integrity quiz and plagiarism requirement: All students are required to review the George Washington University Code of Academic Integrity and take the SPH Academic Integrity Quiz within their first semester of study.

 Additional information regarding School of Public Health doctoral programs is available on the SPH website.